Jabed-Akhtar/Jabed-Akhtar/README.md

 I am very much interested in Microcontrollers (MCUs).
 I have worked with Microcontroller Boards such as stm32f4-discovery-board, stmf70-nucleo-board, esp32, etc. I keeps working with MCUs related projects as hobby.
 I have good knowledge of IoT and intermediate knowledge of AI/CI (Computational Intelligence).
 Main focused field is Autonomous driving and robotics (mobile robots).

 Feel free to contact me, if you are interested in such fields and want to do projects together.
-I will be more than happy to do such projects as a team.
+I will be more than happy to do such projects together as a team.

 - 👀 I’m interested in Microcontroller, IoT, AI, Robotics and Autonomous Driving.
 - 📫 How to reach me -> jabed.akhtar@outlook.com